 When the sister is married, she visits her mother’s home and enjoys the day with family.

-The brother gives her blessings and a promise to protect her from all the evils throughout her life.
-He gives her money or gifts according to her capability as a token of his love.
+Brothers give a promise to protect his sister from all the evils or problems throughout his life.
+He gives her money or gifts according to his capability as a token of his love.

 Whatever the rituals or customs a family has, but the festivals depicts the bond between brother and sister and that should only matter always.